-Great retail stock with nice engraving of a town square with a Dollar Gneral.
-Interesting yellow accent in the vignette.
+Great collectible retail stock with nice vignette of an older couple exiting the store with the Dollar General sign above.
 Cal Turner Jr printed signature as president.
 Issued and cancelled.
-Dated 1995.
+Dated 1996.

 Dollar General Corporation is a United States chain of variety stores headquartered in Goodlettsville, Tennessee.
 As of January 2015, Dollar General operated over 11,500 stores in 40 U.S. states.
 The company acquired the 280 stores of the P.N.
 Hirsh Division of Interco, Inc. (now Heritage Home Group) in 1983, and in 1985 added 206 stores and a warehouse from Eagle Family Discount Stores, also from Interco, Inc. In recent years, the chain has started constructing more stand-alone stores, typically in areas not served by another general-merchandise retailer.
 In some cases, stores are within a few city blocks of each other.

 Dollar General offers both name brand and generic merchandise — including off-brand goods and closeouts of name-brand items — in the same store, often on the same shelf.
 Although it has the word "dollar" in the name, Dollar General is not a dollar store.
 Most of its products are priced at more than $1.00.
 However, goods are usually sold at set price points the range of .50 to 60 dollars, not counting phone cards and gift cards.

 Dollar General often serves communities that are too small for Walmart stores.
 It competes in the dollar store format with national chains Family Dollar and Dollar Tree, regional chains such as Fred's in the southeast, and numerous independently owned stores.
 Since 2000, Dollar General has experimented with stores that carry a greater selection of grocery items.
 These stores, (similar to the Walmart Supercenter, but much smaller), operate under the name "Dollar General Market".